 Pak releases 2 detained officials of Indian High Commission

-Two officials of the Indian High Commission were released on Monday hours after the Pakistani police arrested them for their alleged involvement in a hit-and-run incident here, media reports said.
-Police released the two Indian officials after the Foreign Office informed the authorities that they had diplomatic immunity, ARY TV reported.
+Two officials of the Indian High Commission were released on Monday hours after the Pakistani police arrested them for their alleged involvement in a hit-and-run incident here.
+Police released the two officials after the Foreign Office informed the authorities that they had diplomatic immunity.

-They were handed over to an official of the Indian mission, it said.
-The two officials were arrested after a BMW car hit a pedestrian who was walking on the city's Embassy Road at around 8am, Geo News reported, quoting some eyewitnesses.
+The FO identified the officials as Dwimu Brahma and Paul Selvadhas who arrived in Pakistan in 2017.
+Both of them were non-diplomats, it said.
+Police said that after completing formality, they were released and handed over to an official of the Indian mission.

-The pedestrian was critically injured and shifted to a hospital for treatment.
-The car was stopped by a huge crowd of people who handed over its two occupants to police, it said.
-After they were arrested, police discovered that the two persons were officials of the Indian High Commission, it said.
+Officials of the Foreign Office were also present on the occasion, they said.
+The two officials were arrested in the morning from the Embassy Road in G-6 area of the capital after their vehicle allegedly hit a pedestrian.

 Earlier on Monday, India summoned the Pakistan charge d'affaires in New Delhi and lodged a strong protest to him over the reported arrest of two officials of the Indian High Commission in Islamabad.
 Accidents involving vehicles belonging to diplomatic missions have been frequent in recent years, Pakistani media reports said.